Heavy-tailed distributions of confirmed COVID-19 cases and deaths in spatiotemporal space: Data source

 \section{Data source}

-This paper conducts a detailed analysis on the distributions of the numbers for both cumulative and daily confirmed cases and deaths in county, city, and state/province levels.
-The COVID-19 datasets analyzed in this paper are sourced from the Johns Hopkins University Coronavirus Resource Center maintained by a team at its Center for Systems Science and Engineering (CSSE){\cite{CSSE-1}} and the China Data Lab Dataverse operated by Harvard University{\cite{Harvard-1}}.
-The dataset from CSSE keeps being updated daily, while the dataset from China Data Lab Dataverse is updated until May 2022.
-More details of the datasets can be accessed through its official website{\cite{CSSE-1, Harvard-1}} and the publications in journals of the Lancet Infectious Diseases{\cite{CSSE-2}} and the Data and Information Management{\cite{Harvard-2}}.
-Table \ref{table1} lists the sources of the datasets for each country analyzed in this paper.
+This paper conducts a detailed analysis of the distributions of the COVID-19 numbers for both cumulative and daily confirmed cases and deaths at county, city, and state/province levels.
+The COVID-19 datasets analyzed in this paper are sourced from the Center for Systems Science and Engineering (CSSE) of Johns Hopkins University{\cite{CSSE-github}} and the China Data Lab Dataverse operated by Harvard University{\cite{China-Data-Lab1, China-Data-Lab2}}.
+The dataset from CSSE was updated until March 2023, while the dataset from China Data Lab Dataverse was updated until May 2022.
+More details of these datasets can be accessed via the sources listed in Table \ref{table1} and the scientific articles published in journals of the Lancet Infectious Diseases{\cite{CSSE-2}} and the Data and Information Management{\cite{Harvard-2}}.
+Table \ref{table1} lists the sources of the datasets for each geographical scale analyzed in this paper.